 Implement a scene, animation, game, or tutorial of your choice in OpenGL.
-You may work alone or in groups of two.
+You may work alone or in pairs.
 In the latter case, you need only hand in one demo.
+If you work in pairs, the project also needs to be correspondingly more ambitious.

 A list of ideas is suggested below.
 Your final mark will be based in part on a short demo given to a TA in your lab session on the 28th or 29th.
 You can use any of the OpenGL demo programs provided during this course as a starting point if you like, although you should document this in your README file.